OneCoolGuy/shell-to-python-shpy-/README.md

 It receives a shell script and outputs a python script that tries to emulate the same behauvior.

-NOTE: It is far from perfect, and even some of the demoScripts don't work as intended, but it was a great learning project.
+NOTE: It is far from perfect, but it was challenging and a great learning project.
 It helped me to learn Shell, Python, Perl and regular expressions.

 Examples: